Bond Repair: Making Surface Prep Measurable

 Fiber Exposure: The Hidden Enemy

 One of the most common repair pitfalls is sanding too aggressively.
-While it might look “clean,” oversanding can expose fibers — which reduces bond performance.
+While it might look “clean,” oversanding can expose fibers, which reduces bond performance.

 The CMH-17 warns: “Excessive abrasion can damage fibers, introduce defects, and reduce adhesion.
 Optimal preparation achieves a clean surface without compromising the composite substrate.” — CMH-17, Vol. 3

-Figure 2: Fiber exposure increases contact angle
+Figure 1: Over sanding increases water contact angle

 Building Confidence in Repair Work